google/zetasql/docs/data-types.md

 +   `lower_bound`: The range starts from this value.
 This can be a [date][date-literals], [datetime][datetime-literals], or [timestamp][timestamp-literals] literal.
-If this value is `UNBOUNDED` or `NULL`, the range does not include a lower bound.
+If this value is `UNBOUNDED` or `NULL`, the range doesn't include a lower bound.
 +   `upper_bound`: The range ends before this value.
 This can be a [date][date-literals], [datetime][datetime-literals], or [timestamp][timestamp-literals] literal.
-If this value is `UNBOUNDED` or `NULL`, the range does not include an upper bound.
+If this value is `UNBOUNDED` or `NULL`, the range doesn't include an upper bound.

 `T`, `lower_bound`, and `upper_bound` must be of the same data type.